Newbridge College: Admissions

-Fees

-The fee per student for the 2017/2018 academic year was €4,225.

 Sports

-Newbridge College twice won the Leinster Schools Rugby Senior Cup, in 1941 and 1970.
+Newbridge College thrice won the Leinster Schools Rugby Senior Cup, in 1941, 1970 and 2020.
 In 2012, the school were victorious in the Leinster Schools Vinnie Murray Cup.
 They won the Leinster Schools Junior Cup final in 1950 and again in 2020, where they shared the Junior Cup with Blackrock College.
 The school has also made it to several finals, including both the Senior and Junior Cup finals in 1939.

 Other sports are played at the school, including hockey (for girls), equestrian sport, athletics, canoeing, soccer, GAA, basketball and golf.

-In Gaelic games, Newbridge won the Leinster Colleges Senior Football Championship in 1923 and were finalists in 1922 Leinster Colleges Senior Football Championship.
+In Gaelic games, the College won the Leinster Colleges Senior Football Championship in 1923 and were finalists in 1922 Leinster Colleges Senior Football Championship.
 In 1926, the school were finalists in the Leinster Colleges Senior Hurling Championship.

-Since April 1944, the 'Triangular Sword Competition' – a format between Newbridge College, Clongowes Wood College and the Cadet School of the Defence Forces Military College – has taken place.
+Since April 1944, the 'Triangular Sword Competition' – a format between Newbridge Dominican College, Clongowes Wood College and the Cadet School of the Defence Forces Military College – has taken place.
 It involves six sports: golf, Gaelic football, football, swimming, athletics and basketball.

 Sports facilities at the school include an indoor gymnasium (indoor running track, basketball court, soccer), a gym equipped with weights, an outdoor running track, tennis courts, playing fields, an all-weather hockey pitch, and two floodlight artificial playing surfaces for all-weather rugby, hockey and athletics.